andygodish/wikijs-storage/kubernetes/flux/bootstrap.md

 export GITHUB_TOKEN=xxx_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-The next step will create a repo for you assuming it doesn't already exist in your GH account.
+The next step will create a new repo based on the `--repository` tag using the `GITHUB_TOKEN` set as an env variable in the previous step.
+See [docs](https://fluxcd.io/flux/installation/bootstrap/github/) for permission details.

 ```
 flux bootstrap github \
+  --token-auth \
   --owner=$GITHUB_USER \
---repository=lb \
+  --repository=flux-fleet \
   --branch=main \
---path=app-cluster \
+  --path=clusters/my-cluster \
   --personal
 ```

 Verify by checking,